skift-org/skift/ReadMe.md

 # Getting started

-SkiftOS is pretty easy to build from source juste follow the [build guide](manual/building.md)
+SkiftOS is pretty easy to build from source, just follow the [build guide](manual/building.md)

 # Getting involved

-We welcome all contributions, just pick a task in the todo list and open an pullrequest to let us know you are working on that.
+We welcome all contributions, just pick a task in the todo list and open a pull request to let us know you are working on that.

 # Cool pieces